signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

   alt: "Web"
 ---

-In this blog post, we show how to execute BPMN 2.0 XML diagrams on Hyperledger Fabric, using the open source tool *Caterpillar*.
+In this blog post, we show how to execute BPMN 2.0 XML diagrams on Hyperledger Fabric, using the open source tool *Caterpillar* and the *BPMN-Sol* compiler.

 ## BPX on the Blockchain with Caterpillar
 The intersection of blockchain technology and business process management has recently received increased attention by the academic community.